 The truth is that the majority of knives could possibly be considered fixed blades.
-Bowie knives, push knives, and daggers – all of these are knives whose blade is fixed onto the handle and cannot be folded.
-The need came to differentiate between a knife that is fixed and one that can rotate as folding knives became more and more popular.
+Bowie knives, push knives, and daggers – all of these are knives whose blades are fixed onto the handle and cannot be folded, can be defined as fixed blade knives.
+The need to differentiate between a knife that is fixed and one that can rotate arose as folding knives became more and more popular.
+A true knife collector will enjoy having both folding and fixed knife options, to appreciate the nuances that differentiate them.

 One of the benefits of using a fixed blade is its strength.
 Because these knives have a blade that runs through the handle, without springs or folding mechanisms, they are able to be much stronger when necessary.
 The knife is also always out and ready to use, which makes them ideal for combat or survival situations.